enteleform-releases/SublimeText--SlideNav/README.md

-# ST_SublimeSlides
+# ST_SlideNav

-Easily create slide presentations in Sublime Text with SublimeSlides
+Easily create slide presentations in Sublime Text with SlideNav

 Also includes a file launcher to quickly open media files during your presentation